ut-beg-texnet/scmlpick/README.md

-# sceqcct
+# scmlpick

-**sceqcct** is a SeisComP module integrating the deep learning model EQCCT for real-time seismic phase picking.
+**scmlpick** is a SeisComP module integrating the deep learning model EQCCT for real-time seismic phase picking.
 It enables accurate and low-latency detection in operational networks by combining waveform feature extraction with optimized parallel processing.

 ## Table of Contents